Chinchillas are mammals.

 However, not everyone gets this lucky.

-If this is the case, your chinchilla has natural defense moves that they use to either fight off predators or merely to let you know that it’s time to back off.
+For one, a non-socialized chinchilla has natural defense moves that they use to either fight off predators or merely to let you know that it’s time to back off.

 If a female chinchilla does happen to spray you with urine, it is important to recognize that they are using their body language to try and send you a message.